-As at 31 March 2020, there were no outstanding share options as all outstanding share options were lapsed upon expiry of the exercisable period of the share options during the year ended 31 March 2019.
+No share option was granted, exercised or cancelled during the years ended 31 March 2021 and 2020.
+As at 31 March 2021 and 2020, there were no outstanding share options as all outstanding share options were lapsed upon expiry of the exercisable period of the share options.